Troubleshooting and doing your own AC repair in Moline, Illinois, can appear like a lot of hassle.

 - Make sure your hands and feet are free of moisture before you work on the panel or breakers.

-- Firmly shift the breaker back to the “on” spot.
-If it instantaneously trips again, don’t reset it and contact us at 309-323-9584.
-A fuse that keeps tripping may mean your home has electrical trouble.
+- Quickly move the switch back to the “on” position.
+If it immediately triggers again, don’t touch it and get in touch with us at 309-323-9584.
+A switch that keeps turning off might mean your residence has an electrical issue.

 Wrong Thermostat Settings